What To Know About the Equifax Data Breach and Identity TheftSeptember 19, 2017

 It is important to not only check your and your spouses’ accounts but also take action to protect children and seniors.
 Children and seniors are particularly vulnerable.

-Some other suggestions for the immediate future:
+Some other suggestions for the immediate future as it relates to the Equifax Data Breach:

 - Change ALL internet passwords – especially those associated with the use of a credit card.
 This includes ordering medications from your insurance company.